intel-lab-lkp/linux/Documentation/core-api/real-time/differences.rst

 softirq context.

-On a PREEMPT_RT kernel, this behavior is reversed: hrtimers are executed in softirq context by default, typically within the ktimersd thread.
+On a PREEMPT_RT kernel, this behavior is reversed: hrtimers are executed in softirq context by default, typically within the per-CPU ktimers/%u thread.
 This thread runs at the lowest real-time priority, ensuring it executes before any SCHED_OTHER tasks but does not interfere with higher-priority real-time threads.
 To explicitly request execution in hard interrupt context on PREEMPT_RT, the timer must be marked with the HRTIMER_MODE_HARD flag.

+hrtimer_setup_sleeper_on_stack() marks the sleeper HRTIMER_MODE_HARD when the current task is in a real-time or deadline scheduling class and HRTIMER_MODE_SOFT was not requested, so the wakeup runs in hard interrupt context rather than on ktimers/%u.

 Memory allocation
 -----------------